roandegraaf/GrowAssistant-Bridge/README.md

 The application maintains several log files:

 - `logs/app.log`: Main application log file
-- `logs/web.log`: Web interface log file
-- `logs/api/`: Individual log files for each value sent to the API
+- `logs/api_values/`: Individual log files for each value sent to the API

 The API value logs contain detailed information about each value sent to the external API, including:
 - The data sent